 We visit ruins from the early Arabic/Islamic settlers of the 8th century, and also some local Tigranyan villages.

-Dinner, drinks, and overnight in Massawa.
+Drinks and overnight in Massawa

-Tuesday 29th May
+Friday 29th May – Asmara

 After a late breakfast, we will hit the road back to Asmara.

-Farewell dinner and group drinks in Asmara.
+Dinner and group drinks in Asmara.

-Airport transfers for those who require, depending on flight times.
+YPT is able to arrange airport transfers for those who require, depending on flight times.